Waterfalls 🢔 Geological wonders 🢔 Categories of wonders

 Some 600 m to the west over the escarpment falls another waterfall – Mutaruru Falls.
 It has a similar height but the stream is smaller.

 At the foot of the waterfall is some 260 ha large patch of rainforest (1).
-The main species of tree in this forest is Pouteria adolfi-friedericii – a characteristic tree for stable, little disturbed rainforest.
-This is the only location in Zimbabwe where this tree is found – it is more typical in more equatorial forests, e.g. in Congo Democratic Republic.
+The main species of tree in this forest is Pouteria adolfi-friedericii – a characteristic tree for the stable, little disturbed rainforest.
+This is the only location in Zimbabwe where this tree is found – it is more typical in more equatorial forests, e.g. in the Congo Democratic Republic.